-To illustrate the effects of co-scattering and decay, we choose two sets of benchmark points as mentioned in the table \ref{tab:tab2}.
+To illustrate the effects of co-scattering and decay, we choose two sets of benchmark points as mentioned in the Table \ref{tab:tab2}.
 We show the cosmological evolution of the abundances of \textit{BP1} in the \textit{left} panel of Fig. \ref{fig:evoplt}.
 The blue (red) solid and dashed lines represent the abundance of the singlet (doublet) and its equilibrium values, respectively.
 We see that the large mixing angle leads to a simultaneous decoupling of the singlet and doublet components around $z\sim24.5$.
 In this case, the relic is determined by the co-annihilation processes.
 The annihilation processes are subdominant because of the small mass splitting.
 We now move to \textit{BP2}.
 Here, we see that the singlet decouples very early, around $z\sim19$, whereas the doublet stays in equilibrium due to its gauge interactions up to $z\sim25.2$.
-Although the singlet decouples with a larger abundance, because of the co-scattering and decay processes, its relic gets reduced to the observed value with the help of 2200 processes.
+Although the singlet decouples with a larger abundance due to co-scattering and decay processes, its relic abundance is reduced to the observed value with the help of \texttt{"2200"} processes.

-In the right panel of Fig. \ref{fig:delmvsmdm}, we show the correct DM relic density points by solving Eqs. (\ref{eq:Y1}) and (\ref{eq:Y2}) taking in to the effects of all processes namely annihilation, co-annihilation, co-scattering, decay and inverse-decay.
-The parameter space that previously yielded the correct relic density when co-scattering was excluded get under abundant in presence of the co-scattering processes.
-On the other hand, the over-abundant points with $\sin\theta<10^{-5}$, which did not provide the correct relic density in the absence of co-scattering processes, now yield the correct relic density once these processes are included.
+From the right panel of Fig. \ref{fig:delmvsmdm}, we see that co-scattering plays a significant role for $\sin\theta\lesssim0.05$.
+It should be mentioned that the rate of the co-scattering processes increases with a decrease in $\Delta M$.
+Upon adding the co-scattering processes, the co-scattering rate dominates over the decay and inverse-decay rates.
+As a result, the singlet will be efficiently converted to the doublet, followed by annihilation of the doublet to the SM particles (\texttt{"2200"} processes).
+As a result, the parameter space that previously yielded the correct relic density when co-scattering was excluded becomes under-abundant in the presence of the co-scattering processes.
+On the other hand, the over-abundant points with $\sin\theta\lesssim10^{-5}$, which did not provide the correct relic density in the absence of co-scattering processes, now yield the correct relic density once these processes are included.

 To demonstrate the effect of co-scattering quantitatively, we define a new parameter,